 Once you’re ready to get into a caloric deficit, it’s important to be honest with yourself.
 Don’t skip adding the little things into your Cronometer account – it all adds up in your calorie count, but it also contributes nutritional value.
 If you nibble a french fry off of your friend’s plate, or put butter on that toast – track it!
 A cup of coffee with a shot of half & half?
 Track it!
-Not only will you know the real amount of calories you are consuming, but even that coffee with cream has nutritional value, and you’ll want to know about it.
+Not only will you know the real amount of calories you’re consuming, but coffee with cream has nutritional value, and you’ll want to know about it.

-Cronometer features a nutritional target wizard.
-Simply tell it your body details (age, weight, height, and gender), and it will automatically set recommended minimum daily values for all the vitamins and minerals your body requires to stay healthy.
+Cronometer comes built-in with a nutritional target wizard.
+Simply tell it your body details (age, weight, height, and sex), and it will automatically set recommended minimum daily values for all of the vitamins and minerals your body requires to stay healthy.

 You need at least the recommended daily amounts to keep from being malnourished.
 You should strive to get all your required nutrients.
 If your body is malnourished it can make you feel more hungry.
-Using Cronometer will help teach you which foods are nutrient dense.
-Over time you will learn to avoid poorer food choices.
+Using Cronometer will help teach you which foods are nutrient dense and over time you’ll learn what’s best suited for your body.

-Some nutrients are hard to get from your diet (for example, Vitamin D).
-After tracking for a few days you will start to see which specific nutrients you are not getting enough of.
+Some nutrients are hard to get from your diet (for example, vitamin D).
+After tracking for a few days, check your Nutrition Report to see which specific nutrients you’re not getting enough of.
 You can either shift your diet to foods that will help, or decide to take supplements.

 In the settings of your account, you can choose a weight loss goal.
 Cronometer will set your recommended daily calories to meet that goal.
 For example, if it calculates that your body requires 2,500 calories per day to maintain your current weight, and you want to lose one pound per week, it will recommend your calorie target to be around 2,000 calories.
 If you run this consistent 500 calorie deficit, you should burn roughly one pound of fat per week.